rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

    - `cp .env.example .env`

-6. Run `npm run env:check` to validate required environment variables before starting the app.
+6. Run `pnpm run env:check` to validate required environment variables before starting the app.

-7. Run `npm run dev` to start the development server.
+7. Run `pnpm run dev` to start the development server.
 You can view the website at `localhost:3000`.

 At this point, you should be able to explore the site without logging in or having to set up a database.
 In order to have authentication and access to the database, you will need to set up a `.env` file.
 This file is not included in the repository because it contains sensitive information.
 Start by copying `.env.example` to `.env`, then update values for your local environment.
 The `.env` file should be located in the `next` directory.
 Use this template (matching `next/.env.example`):